ngergs/optionable/optionable/README.md

 when using wrong types the associated types are resolved.

 For the derived `Optioned`-structs/enums a related issue is that other derive macros for those derived types won't see the resolved associated types.
-Therefore, corresponding type bounds have to be added (done by the `Optionable`-derive) to the `Optioned`-structs/enums:
+Therefore, corresponding type bounds have to be added(done by the [`Optionable`](https://docs.rs/optionable/latest/optionable/derive.Optionable.html) derive macro) to the `Optioned`-structs/enums:
 ```rust
 #[derive(Optionable)]
 #[optionable(derive(Serialize))]